Payshares/docs/README.md

-Stellar Docs
+Payshares Docs
 ============

-This repository is home to the Stellar documentation.
-These docs feed into the [Stellar developers site builder](https://github.com/stellar/developers) and is on display at [stellar.org/developers](https://www.stellar.org/developers/).
+This repository is home to the Payshares documentation.
+These docs feed into the [Payshares developers site builder](https://github.com/payshares/developers) and is on display at [payshares.org/developers](https://www.payshares.org/developers/).

 ## How to write docs

-There are a few conventions when writing docs that go into the Stellar Developers site.
+There are a few conventions when writing docs that go into the Payshares Developers site.
 Most the docs are written in markdown format.
 For an introduction of what Markdown is, take a look at [Github's Mastering Markdown Guide](https://guides.github.com/features/mastering-markdown/).

 ### Headers